Module Dependency Graph

 • df (pandas.DataFrame) – The data to format.
 Must have a date column or the index must be the date values.

-• data_type (str, optional) – The type of data.
+• window_width (str, optional) – The window width of the data in days.
 Must be one of ‘daily’, ‘7-day’, ‘14-day’, and ‘28-day’.
-Default is ‘daily’.
 If ‘7-day’, ‘14-day’, or ‘28-day’ is specified, the data will be averaged over the specified period.
 NaN values will be used for any days that do not have data.
 If present, NaN values will result in NaN values for the entire period.

 • year_type (str, optional) – The type of year to use.
 Must be one of ‘calendar’, ‘water’, or ‘climate’.
 Default is ‘calendar’ which starts the year on January 1 and ends on December 31. ‘water’ starts the year on October 1 and ends on September 30 of the following year which is the “water year”.
 For example, October 1, 2010 to September 30, 2011 is “water year 2011”. ‘climate’ years begin on April 1 and end on March 31 of the following year, they are numbered by the ending year.
 For example, April 1, 2010 to March 31, 2011 is “climate year 2011”.